scottlamb/moonfire-nvr/design/api.md

 This response will include the following additional headers:

-*   `X-Prev-Duration`: the total duration (in 90 kHz units) of all recordings before the first requested recording in the `s` parameter.
+*   `X-Prev-Media-Duration`: the total *media duration* (in 90 kHz units) of all *recordings* before the first requested recording in the `s` parameter.
     Browser-based callers may use this to place this at the correct position in the source buffer via `SourceBuffer.timestampOffset`.
 *   `X-Runs`: the cumulative number of "runs" of recordings.
 If this recording starts a new run, it is included in the count.
 Browser-based callers may use this to force gaps in the source buffer timeline by adjusting the timestamp offset if desired.
-*   `X-Leading-Duration`: if present, the total duration (in 90 kHz units) of additional leading video included before the caller's first requested timestamp.
+*   `X-Leading-Media-Duration`: if present, the total duration (in 90 kHz units) of additional leading video included before the caller's first requested timestamp.
 This happens when the caller's requested timestamp does not fall exactly on a key frame.
 Media segments can't include edit lists, so unlike with the `/api/.../view.mp4` endpoint the caller is responsible for trimming this portion.
 Browser-based callers may use `SourceBuffer.appendWindowStart`.

 Expected query parameters: